Hongten/weather/README.md

 # Main Panel

-The main panel includes search zone, current weather details and forcast next three days infromation.
+The main panel includes `search zone`, `current weather details` and `forcast next three days infromation`.

-You can type the city name, and click 'Search' button to get the city weather details.
+You can type the city name, and click `'Search'` button to get the city weather details.

 ![Example](https://github.com/Hongten/weather/blob/master/image/main_panel.png)

 # Show City

-'CTRL + M' will open show city panel to show all countries, provinces, cities.
+`'CTRL + M'` will open show city panel to show all `countries, provinces, cities`.

 ![Example](https://github.com/Hongten/weather/blob/master/image/show_city_panel.png)

 When you select one city record and double click it, then the weather application will show this city weather detail in the main panel.

-If the city(e.g, imphal, manipur, india) can not be find, the weather application will inform user as below information.
+If the city(e.g, `imphal, manipur, india`) can not be find, the weather application will inform user as below information.

 ![Example](https://github.com/Hongten/weather/blob/master/image/can_not_find_city_imphal.png)